RasaHQ/rasa/docs/user-guide/configuring-http-api.rst

     Running a model locally as described below is not a scalable approach to serving your assistant to users.
 If you want to deploy your assistant, see `how-to-deploy`_.
 The instructions below are relevant for
-    configuring how a model is run within a Docker container, or for testing the HTTP API locally.
+    configuring how a model is run within a Docker container or for testing the HTTP API locally.

 You can run a simple HTTP server that handles requests using your trained Rasa